 What Do I Need Before Hiring a Contractor?

-Craig Schoenberg is one of the best home remodeling contractors and home builders in Saint Cloud Minnesota.
-He always gives honest, fair bids with no lowball, fake pricing.
-And there’s no sales pressure, EVER!
-He never uses cheap materials and never engages in sloppy workmanship.
-Plus, his company is known as one of the top construction and remodel companies in the area because he always insists on doing every job exactly right.
+Are you looking to hire a quality, local contractor in the St Cloud MN area?
+If so, you need to know that Craig Schoenberg — owner of Schoenberg Construction, Inc of Saint Cloud MN — is one of the best Home Improvement, Remodeling, and General Contractors in Saint Cloud and Central MN.
+He always gives honest, fair bids with no lowball, fake pricing, and there’s no sales pressure, ever!
+He always uses quality materials and never engages in sloppy workmanship.
+Plus, his company is known as one of the very best construction and remodeling companies in town.